Zhekai-Liu/Binary-tree-option-pricing-mode/README.md

-The Project iusep_math_finance_Problems is the problems we need to solve.
+The Project iusep_math_finance_Problems is the problems we need to solve;

 The Project_2 is for the fair price without strike price K;